 Petr Gruber, Painter

-Petr bases his concept on the idea that subconscious, where the memories are stored, is unlimited, and that memories are more authentic than immediate thoughts.
-In his painting Deep Inside the Forest , Petr depicts dark pines.
-Painting them allows him to re-experience the walk to the forest at dusk.
-In Under the Hill he's remembering watching the nature from a hideout behind long, grass reeds.
+The main idea behind Petr's paintings is that subconscious can store an unlimited amount of memories that can be more authentic than immediate thoughts.
+Therefore paintings are as authentic as reality.
+Deep Inside the Forest depicts dark pines.
+Painting them allowed Petr to re-experience the walk to the forest at dusk and transmit it to the spectator.
+Under the Hill is a memory of watching the nature from a hideout behind grass reeds.

-The paintings are made sequentially.
-Petr starts with a fundamental memory and particularizes his vision by adding more memories.
-The more memories he brings up, the more specific the painting becomes.
+Petr makes his paintings sequentially, starting with a fundamental memory that he particularizes and adds on further visions.
+The more memories brought up, the more specific the painting becomes.

-Petr’s paintings look abstract, while they retain the connection to reality.
-Their motives are still recognizable and important.
-The theme of the nature is prevailing, which is in harmony with human existence.
-“I like to look for places that are pleasant to me; places seldom searched by men.
+The concept of the natural world is prevalent in Petr's work, which is in harmony with human existence.
+“I like to paint places that are pleasant to me; places seldom searched by men.
 For me they are joyful and I can appreciate their tranquility.
-I’ve started introducing technical elements to my paintings such as an old house, a lookout tower or a forest pitch.
-They remind me of human presence, however only distantly.
-The main impulse that gets me painting must be natural like glittering snow, flashing light in the distance and gentle wind at the edge of the forest,” explains Petr.
+I sometimes include technical elements such as an old house, a lookout tower or a forest pitch, which remind me of human presence.
+However, the main impulse that gets me painting is always a natural one, such as glittering snow or gentle wind at the edge of the forest,” explains Petr.